nginx/unit-docs/source/installation.rst

 .. warning::

-   Verify that the :file:`PKGBUILD` and accompanying files are not malicious or untrustworthy.
-AUR packages are entirely user produced without pre-moderation; you use them at your own risk.
+   Verify that the :file:`PKGBUILD` and accompanying files aren't malicious or untrustworthy.
+AUR packages are entirely user produced without pre-moderation; use them at your own risk.

 .. code-block:: console